 Buses in central London run frequently during the day and you normally won’t have to wait more than 5–10 minutes.
 For early departures or travel at night, check the timetables on the Transport for London website.
 Timetables are also shown at bus stops.

 You can also find this information from the live bus departures guide on the TfL website.
 Just type in a street, postcode, route number or bus stop code.

 London bus route maps

 A free paper version of the central London bus map is available from underground stations.
 This has the simplified bus map on the back which is more useful for visitors.
 It shows the main places of interest and most useful bus routes in central London (zone 1).
 It also lists all the routes and their main destinations on the back of the map.

 If you want to buy a central London bus map before you arrive, Bensons London Bus Map and Guide for Visitors is one of the best.

 London bus route planner

 To find out how to reach a particular destination, use the TfL Journey Planner.
 Type in your departure and arrival points.
-Scroll down the page and deselect all options except ‘buses’.
-The planner gives you the route number, estimated journey time and tells you where to catch the bus.
+Click ‘Travel Options & Accessibility and deselect all options except ‘buses’.
+The planner gives you the route number, departure times and estimated journey time.

 London bus stops